pointOfive/Home/Analysis/README.md

 Xdat = powers.transform(Xdat)
 ```

-And then intantiated and used as follows:
+And then and used as follows:

 ```python
 from sklearn.ensemble import RandomForestClassifier